Simple Layers and Configurationλ︎

 Existing Emacs usersλ︎

-configuration file a replacement for the init.el
+Consider the Spacemacs user configuration file as a replacement for the init.el

 file that would otherwise be use to define an Emacs configuration.